Hard water or soft water? What type of water should athletes be drinking, and when?

 Hard water vs. Soft water: Large and in “Charge”

 Micronutrients in the form of minerals are vital to athletes.
-Without them, vitamins cannot do their job and the macronutrients that we eat are unable to efficiently help us recover from muscle damage or refuel muscle tissue.
+Without them, vitamins cannot do their job and the macronutrients that we eat will be less able to help us recover from muscle damage or to refuel muscle tissue.
 Athletes in particular are susceptible to greater mineral deficiencies than most people.
-They bleed through their mineral reserves more quickly because of the stress inherent to exercise and exertion, and they cannot keep up with their need to replenish these minerals from foods alone.
+They bleed through their mineral reserves more quickly because of the stress inherent to exercise and exertion, and it is difficult if not impossible to keep up with their need to replenish these minerals from food alone.
 As an example, the literature is clear that there can be a one-hundred fold difference between someone ingesting enough of a mineral to avoid being deficient versus ingesting enough of a mineral to optimize the function of that mineral in the body.

 That being said, the “hardness” or “softness” of water refers to the water’s mineral content.
 Minerals receive their electric charge (ie. electrolytes) when dissolved in water, and water can provide a more reliable and bioavailable source of minerals than food.
 The main reasons for this are that in the 21st century our soils produce foods with a 30% to 40% decreased mineral content compared to the soils seventy or eighty ears ago.
 Also, foods can contain compounds such as phytonutrients and phytates which interfere with the absorption of minerals.
 Hard water bypasses both of these issues, and when ingesting minerals via hard water none of the minerals are lost to stool.